collectiveacuity/pocketLab/docs/index.md

 </table>

 ## Introduction
 Pocket Lab is a python-based command-line tool which is designed to manage the development operations of lab projects and make it easier to deploy code across different platforms.
-Pocket Lab relies heavily upon docker to provide consistency across development environments but it also streamlines the docker workflow without compromising the security of credentials and sensitive code.
+Pocket Lab relies heavily upon Docker to provide consistency across development environments but it also streamlines the Docker workflow without compromising the security of credentials and sensitive code.

 ## System Requirements
 - **Docker**: https://www.docker.com